tdeekens/promster/readme.md

 ## ❯ Documentation

 Promster has to be setup with your server.
 Either as an Express middleware of an Hapi plugin.
+You can expose the gathered metrics via a built-in small server or through our own.

+The following metrics are exposed:

+* `up`: an indication if the server is started: either 0 or 1
+* `http_request_duration_percentiles_microseconds`: a Prometheus summary with request time percentiles in milliseconds (defaults to `[0.5, 0.9, 0.99]`)
+* `http_request_duration_buckets_microseconds`: a Prometheus histogram with request time buckets in milliseconds (defaults to `[0.003, 0.03, 0.1, 0.3, 1.5, 10]`)

+on each metric the following default labels are measured: `method`, `status_code` and `path`.
+You can configure more `labels` (see below).

 ### `@promster/express`